ssp21/ssp21-spec/ssp21.md

 DH keys in this section use the following abbreviations:

-* OEVK - Outstation ephemeral private key
+* re_vk - responder ephemeral private key
-* OEPK - Outstation ephemeral public key
+* re_pk - responder ephemeral public key
-* OSVK - Outstation static private key
+* rs_vk - responder static private key
-* OSPK - Outstation static public key
+* rs_pk - responder static public key
-* MEVK - Master ephemeral private key
+* ie_vk - initiator ephemeral private key
-* MEPK - Master ephemeral public key
+* ie_pv - initiator ephemeral public key
-* MSVK - Master static private key
+* is_vk - initiator static private key
-* MSPK - Master static public key
+* is_pk - initiator static public key

 Symmetric keys in this this section use the following abbreviations:

 * ak - an *authentication key* used to authenticate both parties prior to final session key derivation
 * tx_sk - transmit session key
 * rx_sk - receive session key

-1. The master sends the *Request Handshake Begin* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.
+1. The initiator sends the *Request Handshake Begin* message to the responder containing an ephemeral public key, some additional metadata, and optional certificate data.

-    * The master initializes the *chaining key* value to the hash of the entire transmitted message:
+    * The initiator sets the *chaining key* value to the hash of the entire transmitted message:
         * *set ck = HASH(message)*

-2. The outstation receives the *Request Handshake Begin* message, and then validates that it trusts the public key via the certificate chain.
+2. The responder receives the *Request Handshake Begin* message.

+    * If using certificates, the responder validates that it trusts the public key via the certificate data.

-    * The outstation initializes the *chaining key* value equal to the hash of the entire received message:
+    * The responder sets the *chaining key* value equal to the hash of the entire received message:
         * *set ck = HASH(message)*

-    * The outstation transmit a *Reply Handshake Begin* message containing its own ephemeral public DH key and certificate chain.
+    * The responder transmits a *Reply Handshake Begin* message containing its own ephemeral public DH key and
+certificate data as requested by the initiators's requested certificate mode.

-    * The outstation mixes the entire transmitted message into the *chaining key*.
+    * The responder mixes the entire transmitted message into the *chaining key*.
         * *set ck = HASH(ck || message)*

-    * The outstation then derives a new *chaining key* and the *authentication key*:
+    * The responder then derives a new *chaining key* and the *authentication key*:
-        * *set dh1* = *DH(OEVK, MEPK)*
+        * *set dh1* = *DH(re_vk, ie_pk)*
-        * *set dh2* = *DH(OEVK, MSPK)*
+        * *set dh2* = *DH(re_vk, is_pk)*
-        * *set dh3* = *DH(OSVK, MEPK)*
+        * *set dh3* = *DH(rs_vk, ie_pk)*
         * *set (ck, ak) = HKDF(ck, dh1 || dh2 || dh3)*

-3. The master receives the *Reply Handshake Begin* message and validates that it trusts the public key via the certificate chain.
+3. The initiator receives the *Reply Handshake Begin* message.

+    * If using certificates, the initiator validates that it trusts the public key via the certificate data.

-    * The master mixes the entire received message into the *chaining key*.
+    * The initiator mixes the entire received message into the *chaining key*.
         * set ck = HASH(ck || message)

-    * The master then derives a new *chaining key* and the *authentication key*:
+    * The initiator then derives a new *chaining key* and the *authentication key*:
-        * *set dh1* = *DH(MEVK, OEPK)*
+        * *set dh1* = *DH(ie_vk, re_pk)*
-        * *set dh2* = *DH(MEVK, OSPK)*
+        * *set dh2* = *DH(ie_vk, rs_pk)*
-        * *set dh3* = *DH(MSVK, OEPK)*
+        * *set dh3* = *DH(is_vk, re_pk)*
         * *set (ck, ak) = HKDF(ck, dh1 || dh2 || dh3)*

-    * The master transmits a *Request Handshake Auth* message setting *hmac = HMAC(ak, [0x01])*.
+    * The initiator transmits a *Request Handshake Auth* message setting *hmac = HMAC(ak, [0x01])*.

-    * The master mixes the entire transmitted message into the chaining key.
+    * The initiator mixes the entire transmitted message into the chaining key.
         * set ck = HASH(ck || message)

-    * The master records the time this request was transmitted for future use.
+    * The initiator records the time this request was transmitted for future use.

         * set *time_tx = NOW()*

-4. The outstation receives the *Request Handshake Auth* message, and verifies the HMAC.
+4. The responder receives the *Request Handshake Auth* message, and verifies the HMAC.

-    * The outstation mixes the entire received message into the chaining key.
+    * The responder mixes the entire received message into the chaining key.
         * set ck = HASH(ck || message)

-    * The outstation records the session initialization time:
+    * The responder records the session initialization time:
         * *time_session_init = NOW()*

-    * The outstation transmits a *Reply Handshake Auth* message setting *hmac = HMAC(AK, [0x02])*.
+    * The responder transmits a *Reply Handshake Auth* message setting *hmac = HMAC(AK, [0x02])*.

-    * The outstation mixes the entire transmitted message into the chaining key.
+    * The responder mixes the entire transmitted message into the chaining key.
         * set ck = HASH(ck || message)

-    * The outstation performs the final session key derivation by expanding the chaining key:
+    * The responder performs the final session key derivation by expanding the chaining key:
         * set (rx_sk, tx_sk) = HKDF(ck, [])

-    * The outstation initializes the session with (MOSK, OMSK, time_session_init)
+    * The responder initializes the session with (rx_sk, tx_sk, time_session_init, read, write, verify_nonce).

-5. The master receives the *Reply Handshake Auth*, and verifies the HMAC.
+5. The initiator receives the *Reply Handshake Auth*, and verifies the HMAC.

-    * The master mixes the entire received message into the chaining key.
+    * The initiator mixes the entire received message into the chaining key.
         * set ck = HASH(ck || message)

-    * The master estimates the session initialization time:
+    * The initiator estimates the session initialization time:
         * set *time_session_init = time_tx + (NOW() - time_tx)/2*

-    * The master performs the final session key derivation by expanding the chaining key:
+    * The initiator performs the final session key derivation by expanding the chaining key:
         * set *(tx_sk, rx_sk) = HKDF(ck, [])*

-    * The master initializes the session with (OMSK, MOSK, time_session_init)
+    * The initiator initializes the session with (rx_sk, tx_sk, time_session_init, read, write, verify_nonce).

+**Note:** See the section on session initialization for definitions of read, write, and verify_nonce functions.

 ### Security Properties

-If any of the following properties do not hold, then master and outstation will not agree on the same *chaining_key* and *authentication_key*.
+If any of the following properties do not hold, then initiator and responder will not agree on the same *chaining_key* and *authentication_key*.

 * If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*,